machinat/sociably/website/docs/receiving-events.md

 - `platform`: `string`, the platform name.

 - `event`: `object`, represent the happened event.
-More info are availalbe depends on the event type.
+More info is available depending on the event type.
 Check the [event mixins](#event-mixins).
   - `platform`: `string`, platform of the event.

   - `category`: `string`, rough classifications of the events.
 Here are some common categories:
     - `'message'`: a message sent by the user.
-    - `'postback'`: an user interact with an UI defined by the app (like a button).
+    - `'postback'`: the user interacts with an UI defined by the app (like a button).
     - `'action'`: a non-message action triggered by an user.
     - `'system'`: an event from the platform, no user activity is involved.